-Any bleeding after menopause is abnormal and should be reported to your health care provider.
+Any bleeding after menopause is abnormal and should be reported to your health care professional.
 Although the menstrual period may become irregular during perimenopause, you should be alert for abnormal bleeding, which can signal a problem not related to perimenopause.
-A good rule to follow is to tell your health care provider if you notice any of the following changes in your monthly cycle:
+A good rule to follow is to tell your health care professional if you notice any of the following changes in your monthly cycle:

 - Very heavy bleeding